 With 41 acres of wooded trails, plus granite ledges, rocky headlands, and oceanfront paths lush with wild sea roses, bayberries, and sumac trees, Two Lights State Park (7 Tower Drive, Cape Elizabeth) offers lighthouse lovers so much more than views of the twin Cape Elizabeth Lights.

-Located eight miles south of Portland, the park was named for the 1874 Gothic Revival-style towers at the end of Two Lights Road.
+Located eight miles south of Portland, the park was named for the 1828 Gothic Revival-style towers at the end of Two Lights Road; Maine's first twin lighthouses.
 The eastern structure is still a working lighthouse, though not accessible to the public, and the other is now a one-of-a-kind private home.
 You may recognize these attractive twins from Edward Hopper's famous 1929 painting, "The Lighthouse at Two Lights."

 From Two Lights, you're just a six-minute drive away from Crescent Beach State Park, one of the Portland area's finest sandy beaches.
 Additionally, one of the best spots for photographing the Cape Elizabeth Lights is also one of the Portland area's top places to savor lobster in the rough.
 The oceanfront Lobster Shack at Two Lights, open seasonally (typically April through October), serves up fresh lobster and other Maine delights, and the views from outdoor picnic tables are unbeatable.